 First time buyers benefitting from equity release

 The number of people releasing equity in their homes is on the rise, and with it comes a rise in first time buyers who are using those funds to buy their first home.
-Zoe Fellows, equity release specialist in our Fareham office, reviews recent findings from Canada Life and advises on the steps you should take if you are considering equity release.
+Kiri Saunders-Brown, equity release specialist in our Fareham office, reviews recent findings from Canada Life and advises on the steps you should take if you are considering equity release.

 Helping children onto the property ladder